 - To support the design of truly sustainable data centres, more comprehensive environmental sustainability assessments, encompassing the entire life cycle and factoring in a broad spectrum of environmental problems, are needed.

 - This issue brief uses examples to showcase the substantial environmental impacts of data centres stemming from other life cycle stages than their operations and calls for the use of Life Cycle Assessment (LCA) to assess and address such impacts.

 Sectors: Digital, Equipment and appliances, Industry

-Country / Region: GlobalTags: assessments, climate change, datacentres, efficient construction of buildings, energy, energy demand, environmental impacts, global climate, life cycle assessment, manufacturing, multi impact, sustainability
+Country / Region: GlobalTags: assessments, climate change, datacentres, efficient construction of buildings, energy, energy demand, environmental impacts, extraction, global climate, leaves, life cycle assessment, manufacturing, MDG 7: environmental sustainability, multi impact, sustainability

 In 1 user collection: C2E2 Publications

 Knowledge Object: Publication / Report

 Publishing year: 2020